 It’s that simple, your next step is to start the VM and configure your new Home Assistant server.

-It may take some time for the VM to complete it's initial boot (as there is a lot of once off scripts \ configuration that need to run), you can make use of the VNC Remote utility to see exactly where you are in the initial boot process should the need arise.
+It may take some time for the VM to complete its initial boot (as there are a lot of once off scripts \ configuration that need to run), you can make use of the VNC Remote utility to see exactly where you are in the initial boot process should the need arise.

 Once everything is completed the VM should default to the following screen.